History & Culture

 Colonel Isaac Neff Ebey was among the first of the permanent settlers to the island.
 Upon the advice of his friend Samuel Crockett, Ebey came west from his home in Missouri in search of land.
 Both men had filed donation claims on central Whidbey by the spring of 1851.
 Ebey wrote home, enthusiastically urging his family to join him.

 Ebey's family soon emigrated to the island.
-The simple home of Isaac's father Jacob, and a blockhouse he erected to defend his claim against Indians, still stand today overlooking the prairie that bears the family name.
-As for Isaac, he became a leading figure in public affairs, but his life was cut short in 1857, when he was slain by northern coastal Indians seeking revenge for the killing of one of their own chieftains.
+The simple home of Isaac's parents, Jacob and Sarah, and a blockhouse erected to defend his claim against unfounded Indian agression, still stand today overlooking the prairie that bears the family name.
+As for Isaac, he became a leading figure in public affairs, but his life was cut short with his death in 1857.

-Today some farmers of Central Whidbey still plow donation land claims established by their families in the 1850s.
-Their stewardship of the rich alluvial soil preserves a historic pattern of land use centuries old.
+Today some farmers of Central Whidbey still plow the homeland of the Lower Skagits, and the donation land claims established by their families in the 1850s, preserving a historic pattern of land use centuries old.

-The early success of central Whidbey's farming and maritime trade transformed Coupeville into a dominant seaport.
-The past remains apparent in Coupeville today, with its many 19th-century false-fronted commercial buildings on Front Street, its historic wharf and blockhouse, and its rich collection of Victorian residential architecture.
+The success of white settlement and Central Whidbey's farming and maritime trade transformed Coupeville into a dominant seaport.
+Visitors to Central Whidbey Island and the town of Couepville can still see many 19th-century false-fronted commercial buildings along Front Street, its historic wharf and blockhouse, and a collection of Victorian residential architecture.

 Back to top